-- Knowledge about the main business objectives that a business aims for (syllabus item 1b). - An application of this knowledge to at least five (5) local business enterprises (through the use of questionnaires/short interviews, candidates should gather information regarding the business objectives of the chosen businesses). - Comments that analyse and evaluate the business objectives pursued by the chosen businesses relating it to factors such as the size and the stage of production it operates in.
-Candidates are to compare and differentiate amongst the chosen businesses. - Knowledge about the impact of the EU on local trade practices (syllabus item 1c). - An application of this knowledge to the past, current and future objectives of at least five (5) local business enterprises, which may or may not be the same five (5) businesses as above. - Comments that analyse and evaluate the local businesses' objectives in relation to Malta's EU membership and in line with the government's effort to attract more foreign businesses to the Maltese economy.
+- > Knowledge about the main business objectives that a business aims for (syllabus item 1b). - ➤ An application of this knowledge to at least five (5) local business enterprises (through the use of questionnaires/short interviews, candidates should gather information regarding the business objectives of the chosen businesses). - Comments that analyse and evaluate the business objectives pursued by the chosen businesses relating it to factors such as the size and the stage of production it operates in.
+Candidates are to compare and differentiate amongst the chosen businesses. - > Knowledge about the impact of the EU on local trade practices (syllabus item 1c). - An application of this knowledge to the past, current and future objectives of at least five (5) local business enterprises, which may or may not be the same five (5) businesses as above. - Comments that analyse and evaluate the local businesses' objectives in relation to Malta's EU membership and in line with the government's effort to attract more foreign businesses to the Maltese economy.

-2. The Malta Environment and Planning Authority (MEPA) as an Organisation and as an Authority.
+2. The Planning Authority (PA) as an Authority.

-- Knowledge about organisation charts and organisation structures (syllabus item 2c). - An application of this knowledge to MEPA's organisation chart and organisation structure. - Comments that analyse and evaluate MEPA's organisation chart and organisation structure. - Knowledge about government influence on business decisions (syllabus item 6d). - An application of this knowledge to MEPA's role as a regulatory body in Malta vis-à-vis businesses (syllabus item 6c). - Comments that analyse and evaluate MEPA's role as a regulatory body in Malta vis-à-vis businesses.
+- > Knowledge about organisation charts and organisation structures (syllabus item 2c). - An application of this knowledge to PA's organisation chart and organisation structure. - Comments that analyse and evaluate PA's organisation chart and organisation structure. - > Knowledge about government influence on business decisions (syllabus item 6d). - An application of this knowledge to PA's role as a regulatory body in Malta vis-à-vis businesses (syllabus item 6c). - > Comments that analyse and evaluate PA's role as a regulatory body in Malta vis-à-vis businesses.